Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

-To add a controller as a template, simply add
+To make a controller function as a template, simply add the

 This controller will be exposed in Magnolia, showing up as 'Section Template'.
 Note that the 'id' follows a convention used in Magnolia: module name, followed by a path.
 For templates that you want to use for pages, the path needs to start with

 Where a page template is available for editors to use can be customized in two ways.
 Either using the site module and configure in the site definition or by using the

 @Available annotation.
 If the @Available is used it will override any setting in the site definition.
 Use it on a method in your controller that returns boolean.
 It can receive as arguments an argument of type

 Content, this is the page in the website for which to determine if the template is available.
 It can also accept an argument of type

 TemplateDefinition this is the internal definition used by Magnolia: